Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 The increased adoption of automated vehicle technologies is predicted to drastically reduce the occurrence of motor-vehicle accidents.
 But these technologies raise their own potential safety concerns.
 Emerging federal regulations, guidelines, and guidance seek to address such issues against a backdrop of varied state product-liability laws and often inconsistent liability standards.
 Working with each client individually, the Dickinson Wright team helps to develop comprehensive plans to maximize compliance and minimize potential liability.

 Like traditional automotive suppliers, suppliers and customers that manufacture or purchase autonomous vehicle components face potential upstream and downstream contract disputes.
 And as vehicle technologies become more complex, so can the nature of these issues.
-Leveraging our deep expertise in supply-chain contracting, the Dickinson Wright team works with clients to create customer and supplier agreements that minimize potential liability and avoid costly disputes.
+Leveraging our experience in supply-chain contracting, the Dickinson Wright team works with clients to create customer and supplier agreements that minimize potential liability and avoid costly disputes.

 We counsel clients on the changes in risk allocations occurring between traditional automotive and new technology companies; we also mitigate supply chain risks by developing proactive in-contract provisions that your company can implement in the event of distressed customers, supplier situations, and impending legal action.
 Not only was Dickinson Wright on the forefront of assisting clients with bankruptcy filings throughout the last major industry restructuring, we continue to support clients facing supply chain interruptions in the U.S. and Canada due to operational shutdowns, liquidations, CCAA or bankruptcy filings, and out-of- court restructurings.